amit142857/amit142857.github.io/docs/translation-template.md

   // Bottom banner
   "bottomBanner": {
-    "message": "Open source portfolio -", // Text at the beginning of the "displayLink" part "displayLink": "Fork it!", // Text at the end of the "message" part "linkUrl": "https://github.com/AladdineDev/portfolio" // URL to open when the "displayLink" part is tapped },
+    "message": "Open source amit142857 -", // Text at the beginning of the "displayLink" part "displayLink": "Fork it!", // Text at the end of the "message" part "linkUrl": "https://github.com/AladdineDev/amit142857" // URL to open when the "displayLink" part is tapped },

   // Navigation and Section Titles
-  "portfolio": "Portfolio", // Title for the app bar "homeSectionTitle": "Home", // Text for the home section "aboutSectionTitle": "About", // Text for the about section "aboutSectionTitleAlt": "About Me", // Alternative text for the about section
+  "amit142857": "amit142857", // Title for the app bar
+  "homeSectionTitle": "Home", // Text for the home section "aboutSectionTitle": "About", // Text for the about section "aboutSectionTitleAlt": "About Me", // Alternative text for the about section